 The deck level depends on the level of adjacent land, tidal variation, extreme water levels, type of vessels and pier operations, and the headroom required for carrying out maintenance below the pier deck in the case of piled deck structures.
-A typical level for the main deck of piers for ferries, pleasure crafts and similar types of vessels in the Territory is about +4.0 mPD to +4.5 mPD.
+A typical level for the main deck of piers for ferries, pleasure crafts and similar types of vessels in the Territory is about +4.0 mPD to +5.0 mPD.
 Relevant government departments, vessel or pier operators and the maintenance authority should be consulted.
+Wave overtopping at deck level should be checked to ensure that overtopping rates are acceptable for the intended usage of the pier.